It can be difficult to know when you need to provide references to back up your ideas. This guide can help you decide when to use references.

 When writing your essay or assignment, you will often need to use information or ideas from other people to support your claims.
 Acknowledge this by including a reference or citation to the original source of this information.

-Even if you aren’t directly quoting or reproducing content from the source material, you still need to reference it to avoid plagiarism.
-To learn more about integrating information into your writing, see Paraphrasing and summarising.
+Even if you are not directly quoting or reproducing content from the source material, you still need to reference it to avoid plagiarism.
+To learn more about integrating information into your writing, see Paraphrasing, summarising and quoting.

 You need to reference any information or ideas that you have gathered from other sources.
 This includes, but is not limited to: